notTanveer/Outerbase-Hackathon/README.md

-# Ed-Tech Platform
+# Scholar Sphere

 ## Introduction

-Welcome to the Ed-Tech Platform project!
-This platform is designed to provide users with hands-on learning opportunities, access to teachers, and the ability to monitor their performance.
+Welcome to the Scholar Sphere!
+This platform is designed to provide users with hands-on learning opportunities, access to instructors, and the ability to monitor their performance.
 It also offers a wide range of educational resources to support learning.

 ## Table of Contents